What we do

 If you hold a High-Activity Sealed Source you must complete and return a HASS Record Form annually; or within 14 days of any changes to the specified information.

-If you are importing sealed sources or other relevant sources into Northern Ireland, you must complete a declaration under EURATOM 1493/93.
+If you are importing sealed sources or other relevant sources into Northern Ireland, you must complete a prior written declaration.
 The form should be submitted to the Industrial Pollution & Radiochemical Inspectorate for approval.
 There is no charge for this and the declaration can cover one shipment or a number of shipments and last for up to 3 years.

 For further advice and guidance, see the section on Compliance.